 1. Basic Financial Statements.
-For the fiscal year ended June 30, 2004, basic financial statements are presented for the System.
-This information presents the net assets held in trust for pension benefits for the System as of June 30, 2004 and 2003.
-This financial information also summarizes the changes in net assets held in trust for pension benefits for the year then ended.
+For the fiscal years ended June 30, 2005 and 2004, basic financial statements are presented for the System.
+This information presents the net assets held in trust for pension benefits for the System as of June 30, 2005 and 2004.
+This financial information also summarizes the changes in net assets held in trust for pension benefits for the years then ended.